lupyuen/lupyuen.github.io/nuttx.md

 [__Google Slides__](https://docs.google.com/presentation/d/12jxNXjiJC0cHOveey1y2KPuhZ2AxO9sTT9yxICrpXeo/edit#slide=id.g2e018b359f4_0_0)

-Today we can get Real-Time Logs from our RISC-V Devices: Ox64 SBC (Web Serial API) and Ox64 Emulator (Term.js).
+Today we can get Real-Time NuttX Logs from our RISC-V Devices: Ox64 SBC (Web Serial API) and Ox64 Emulator (Term.js).
 What if we could analyse the RISC-V Logs in Real-Time?
 And show the results in the Web Browser?

 Let's do it with PureScript, the Functional Language that compiles to JavaScript.
 We'll also support Online Scripting of PureScript for Log Parsing.